LendingClub/neorx/README.md

 [![Build Status](http://ci.macgyver.io/buildStatus/icon?job=neorx-ci)](http://ci.macgyver.io/job/neorx-ci/)

 Neo4j REST Client implemented using RxJava.
+NeoRx uses RxJava less for its reactiveness, and more for the fluent API it provides for transforming results.

 ## Recipes